Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Americana Partners Background

 Americana Partners is a young firm, as it was founded in just 2019.
-The firm is under the principal ownership of President Jason Fertitta.
+The firm is under the principal ownership of president Jason Fertitta.
 Altogether, the firm’s advisory staff boasts more than 100 years of experience in the wealth management industry.
-Americana Partners has secondary office locations in Austin and Dallas.
+Americana Partners has secondary office locations in Austin, Dallas and Midland, Texas.

-The team of advisors at Americana Partners includes certified financial planners (CFPs), certified investment management analysts (CIMA) and chartered financial analysts (CFA).
+The team of advisors at Americana Partners includes Certified Financial Planners™ (CFPs®), certified investment management analysts (CIMAs) and chartered financial analysts (CFA).

 Americana Partners Investment Strategy